-What do new dentures feel like?
+How do new dentures feel?

 Until the muscles of the cheeks and tongue learn to keep new dentures in place they may feel a little odd or loose for a few weeks to the wearer and during that time he/she becomes more comfortable inserting and removing them.
 Also, it is not unusual for minor irritation or soreness to occur and for saliva flow to increase during the period of adaptation, but these problems will diminish as the mouth adjusts.